-Protecting your trade mark through registration is a great place to start.
+Beer branding and protecting your trade mark through registration is a great place to start in the crowded craft beer sector.
 Rachael Ward of Ward Trade Marks would like to share three insider secrets as to how you can use Intellectual Property to make your beer brand a great success for a relatively small investment.

 1. Got a new name?
 Check no-one else has got there first

-2. Protect your name so that it can’t be copied
+2. Protect your beer branding so that it can’t be copied

 Delaying an application can be fatal.
 If you launch your product and someone else files for the trade mark as they like the look of it, then you are under pressure to try to get the trade mark back.
 The costs, delay and lack of guarantee of a favourable outcome can be solved by filing – and preferably securing registration of – your mark, in advance of shouting about your new product on social media.
 File the application first, or someone else may file it before you.